hslatman/caddy-crowdsec-bouncer/README.md

 # CrowdSec Bouncer for Caddy

-A (WIP) Caddy app and http handler that blocks malicious traffic based on decisions made by [CrowdSec](https://crowdsec.net/).
+A [Caddy](https://caddyserver.com/) module that blocks malicious traffic based on decisions made by [CrowdSec](https://crowdsec.net/).

 ## Description

 __This repository is currently a WIP.
-Things are likely going to change a bit.__
+Things may change a bit.__

 CrowdSec is a free and open source security automation tool that uses local logs and a set of scenarios to infer malicious intent.
 In addition to operating locally, an optional community integration is also available, through which crowd-sourced IP reputation lists are distributed.

 The architecture of CrowdSec is very modular.
-Its core is the CrowdSec Agent, which keeps track of all data and related systems.
+At its core is the CrowdSec Agent, which keeps track of all data and related systems.
 Bouncers are pieces of software that perform specific actions based on the decisions of the Agent.

 This repository contains a custom CrowdSec Bouncer that can be embedded as a Caddy module.
-It consists of the follwing two main pieces:
+It consists of the follwing three main pieces:

 * A Caddy App
 * A Caddy HTTP Handler